upb-lea/LEA_KiCad_Library/README.md

 ### Connectors
  * All pins should be `passive` (no `power` or `bidirectional`, as the usage changes from schematic to schematic)

+## Footprints
+ * How to generate custom pad shapes, see [this tutorial](https://forum.kicad.info/t/tutorial-creating-custom-annular-ring-shaped-smd-pads/52574)

 ## Library type labels
 For a better findability and sorting of the many components, it is necessary to use a type code.
 Some examples are given here.